iotaledger/iota-wiki/internal/learn/about-iota/tangle.md

 A blockchain consists of a growing list of records also called blocks that are linked together using cryptography.
 Transactions can only become part of the ledger if they are included in a newly issued block.
 In the case that not all new transactions fit into one block, some of them have to be postponed to the next block or later.
+Also, typically, block producers favor to include transactions from users willing to pay higher fees.
-Accelerating block creation and/or increasing block sizes is not a solution, as it is well known that this would compromise safety.
-In other words, to guarantee the security of the system, the throughput of the system is artificially suppressed so that each block propagates fully before the next block is created.
+Accelerating block creation and/or increasing block sizes doesn't solve the issues, as it is well known that this would compromise safety.
+In other words, to guarantee the security of the system, the throughput of the system must be artificially suppressed so that each block propagates fully before the next block is created.

 ![An animation of a blockchain where new transactions have to pass through a narrow gap one by one.](/img/learn/blockchain-bottleneck.gif 'Click to see the full-sized image.')